fire2a/FireScars/README.md

 ### Material and Methods

-Two specific datasets were constructed from The Landscape Fire Scars Database, to evaluate the performance using different image sizes.
+Two specific datasets were cropped out from the files of The Landscape Fire Scars Database, to evaluate the performance using different image sizes.
+These datasets included **1966** fires, dividing the data almost equally for each region, **with 977 events from Valparaíso and 989 from BioBío**.

 <img src="Images/methods_data.jpg" width="615" height="384">